How to stop dealing with debt collectorsAug 30, 2021

 • A consumer proposal doesn’t eliminate all your debts overnight; it can take up to five years to become debt-free

-• Certain kinds of debt (mortgages, student loans, car payments) cannot be included in a consumer proposal
+• Secured debt (mortgages) cannot be included in a consumer proposal

-• A consumer proposal will appear on your credit rating for three years after you’ve repaid your debts—it can affect your credit for up to eight years from the date you’ve filed
+• A consumer proposal will appear on your credit rating for three years after you’ve repaid your debts—it can affect your credit for six years from the date of your filing

 • A consumer proposal cannot be filed for debts greater than $250,000

 While a consumer proposal does have its pros and cons, it is generally considered to be a better alternative to bankruptcy.
 Most importantly, a consumer proposal allows you to stop dealing with debt collectors and gets you started on the path to becoming debt-free.
-For more information on consumer proposals, it’s best to speak with a licensed Trustee in Bankruptcy.
+For more information on consumer proposals, it’s best to speak with a Licensed Insolvency Trustee.